tochytskyi/beanstalkd-vs-redis-queue/README.md

 ```
 Result:
 ```
-Write finished 50000 values for 15 seconds
+Read finished 50000 values for 15 seconds
 ```

 4. **Write to redis AOF**